Web Design for SEO: 14 Dos and Don’ts

 6. Design with Visual Hierarchy in Mind

-Pro Tip: Play with size, color, and placement to make your most important info pop.
-Put the spotlight on crucial elements so that they grab attention right away.
+Pro Tip: Play with size, color, spacing, and placement to make your most important information pop.
+Put the spotlight on the things you really want visitors to notice, like your main message, important details, or CTA.

 7. Optimize for Accessibility and Mobile Friendliness